The Island of Dr. Moreau (1977 film): Plot

-Ship's engineer Andrew Braddock (Michael York) and two other men are floating in a lifeboat in the middle of the Pacific Ocean following the wreck of the ship Lady Vain.
+In 1911, three men are floating in a lifeboat in the middle of the Pacific Ocean following the wreck of the ship Lady Vain.
 One dies at sea.
-After seventeen days at sea, Braddock and the other man land on an island, where the other man accompanying Braddock is promptly killed by animals.
-Braddock is nursed back to health in the compound governed by the mysterious scientist "Dr. Moreau" (Burt Lancaster).
-Besides Moreau, the inhabitants of the compound include Moreau's associate, Montgomery (Nigel Davenport), a mercenary; Moreau's mute, misshapen servant, M'Ling (Nick Cravat); and a ravishing young woman named Maria (Barbara Carrera).
+After seventeen days at sea, the two remaining survivors land on an island, where one is killed by animals.
+The last survivor, Lady Vains engineer Braddock, is nursed back to health in the compound governed by the scientist Dr. Moreau.
+The other inhabitants of the compound include Moreau's associate, mercenary Montgomery; Moreau's mute, misshapen servant, M'Ling; and Maria, a young woman.
 Moreau warns Braddock not to leave the compound at night.

-Moreau welcomes Braddock as an honored guest and willingly shares his fine library, but there are some strange goings-on.
-One day, Braddock witnesses Moreau and Montgomery manhandling a chained creature who is clearly not quite human, and the island is home to more than just this one.
-The Sayer of the Law (Richard Basehart) recites the laws Moreau passed on to them.
-Moreau explains that they are, in fact, the hybrid products of his experiments upon various species of wild animal.
-Braddock is both shocked and curious.
-Moreau explains that he is injecting the animals with a serum containing human genetic material.
-At times, the human/animal hybrids still have their animal instincts and do not quite behave like a human.
-This sometimes enrages Moreau, who is left feeling that his experiments have not worked successfully.
-That night as Braddock is reeling from learning the truth, Maria goes to his room where they have sex.
-It is implied that this is intended by Moreau.
+Moreau welcomes Braddock as an honoured guest and shares his library.
+One day, Braddock witnesses Moreau and Montgomery manhandling a chained creature who is not human; the island is home to more than just this one.
+They are the hybrid products of Moreau's experiments upon various species of wild animal.
+Moreau is injecting them with a serum containing human genetic material as part of his goal to perfect life.
+At times, the human/animal hybrids still have their animal instincts and do not behave like a human.
+This enraged Moreau; who Braddock witnessed whipping a Bear-Man for this reason.
+That night, Maria goes up to her room to find Braddock in it.
+They then consummate their mutual attraction; failing to see Moreau spying.

-The following day, Braddock takes a rifle and leaves the compound, determined to see exactly how the hybrid creatures live.
-He enters a cave and finds several of them (all male).
-Just as he is surrounded by them and about to use the rifle to defend himself, Moreau appears and restores order.
-The Sayer of the Law is the only one of Moreau's experimental beasts who can speak.
-Moreau calls on him to utter the three laws (no going around on all fours, no eating of human flesh, and no taking of other life) aloud to the other creatures.
-This reminds them that they must not attack Braddock.